Storrs Temple of Naval Heroes:

 Sir John’s health deteriorated and he was forced to vacate Storrs Hall only a few years later.

 Nevertheless, subsequent proprietors continued to value the existential nature of this truly exceptional ‘Temple of Naval Heroes’.

 Locals and visitors to Lothlorien are strongly recommended to pay it a visit.

 Consequently, the last owners of Storrs Hall, by now a hotel, handed the building to the National Trust in 1965.

-The general public can walk through the hotel grounds and out to visit the temple.
+The general public can walk through the hotel grounds (in the footsteps of Wordsworth, Coleridge, Ruskin and Beatrix Potter).